zxl19/LiDAR_Camera_Calibration_Preprocess/README.md

     ```

 2. Run `main.m` to synchronize timestamps.
+3. Check synchronized data in `./img_sync/` and `./pcd_sync/` respectively.

 ## Extrinsic Calibration

 After extracting and synchronizing data from the rosbag, use `CameraCalibrator` app in MATLAB to calculate the intrinsic of the camera.
 Later, use the method mentioned in the following paper to calibrate the extrinsic between LiDAR and camera.

 [1].
 Xie S, Yang D, Jiang K, et al. Pixels and 3-D Points Alignment Method for the Fusion of Camera and LiDAR Data[J].
 IEEE Transactions on Instrumentation and Measurement, 2019, 68(10): 3661-3676. [[LINK](https://ieeexplore.ieee.org/document/8565990)]

+## TODO

+- [ ] Use Python to extract both pointcloud and image.
+- [ ] Release and maintain code for extrinsic calibration (All credit goes to the authors of the paper above).

 ## Reference